Kortny Hall enters her first season as head coach of the Southern Virginia University softball program.

 Following graduation, Workman began playing for Southern Virginia University.
 She helped her team get to the USCAA championship tournament where her team forfeited the Sunday games and placed fifth overall.
 In the fall of 2010, Southern Virginia University replaced head coach Col. Mike Smith with Duste Grawrock, who Workman played for the following three years.
 During her final season, Workman served as a team captain and made a transition from catcher to center field.

-Laura and her husband, Tod, a member of the football program at Southern Virginia, reside in Buena Vista.
+Laura and her husband, Tod, a member of the football team, reside in Buena Vista.

 Tiffane Pendleton enters her fourth season as an assistant coach for the Southern Virginia University softball program and currently works for the Blue Ridge Autism and Achievement Center of Buena Vista.